About

 Participation in the DPI is voluntary for CGA members.
 While some stakeholders may choose to require those they contract with to participate in the DPI, CGA will not require participation of any organization.

-Participants will primarily be from five stakeholder groups: locators, facility owner/operators, excavators and 811 centers (one call centers).
-DPI participants can register as members of more than one stakeholder group (e.g., a facility owner/operator can register as an excavator and/or a locator if those services are in-house).
+Accredited participants include locators, facility owner/operators, excavators and Engineering/Design firms.
+DPI participants can be accredited as multiple stakeholders (e.g., a facility owner/operator can register as an excavator and/or a locator if those services are in-house).

 Who do I contact for more information?